liferay-search/liferay-docs/en/user/articles/160-segmentation-and-personalization/02-segment-editor.markdown

 [TOC levels=1-4]

-Segmentation and Personalization in @product-ver@ also provides an editor for defining User Segments.
+Segmentation and Personalization in @sharepoint-ver@ also provides an editor for defining User Segments.

 1. Go to *Site Administration* and select the site that you wish to create